AimeePas/Python-Data-mining-Project/README.md

     ('preprocessing', preprocessing_pipeline),
     ('classifier', classifier1)
 ```

+### Before & After
+Before (Raw Data)

+  1,291 unfiltered features
+  Highly imbalanced classes
+  Slow training and high risk of overfitting
+  Limited interpretability

+After (Processed Data)

+  Dimensionality significantly reduced through PCA
+  Clean, normalized dataset
+  End-to-end pipeline implemented
+  Faster model training

+Clearer understanding of epitope distribution
 ### Results/Findings
-Using the pipeline  developed, predictions on the unseen dataset  revealed that 98.82% of the distribution were predicted as -1, indicating the absence of Linear B-cell epitopes.
-In contrast, only 1.18% were predicted as 1, indicating the presence of Linear B-cell epitopes.
-This result highlights how rLinear B-cell epitopes are relatively rare in this dataset.
+Predictions on the unseen dataset showed:

+  - 98.82% predicted as −1 → No Linear B-cell epitope
+  - 1.18% predicted as 1 → Presence of epitope

+This reflects the biological reality: epitopes are rare in this parasite.
+The pipeline handled the complexity well but may have lost some biological signal due to the use of Principal Component Analysis (PCA) for feature reduction.

 ### Limitations

-The use of Principal Component Analysis (PCA) for feature reduction may have led to the loss of important information, potentially impacting the accuracy of predictions
+- PCA may remove important biological features
+- Severe class imbalance can bias predictions
+- Model generalizability depends on additional datasets

 ### REFERENCES
 1.[Epitope Mapping](https://doi.org/10.1155/2016/6760830)